-Cartels outside the Indonesian jurisdiction may be covered by the prohibition where one or several of the undertakings engaged in the cartel are domiciled in Indonesia or directly or indirectly engaged in business activities in Indonesia.
-Indirect business activities include the activities of an undertaking's subsidiary in Indonesia which, based on the single economic entity doctrine, should be deemed to be part of the same entity as the parent company.
+Cartels outside the Indonesian jurisdiction may be covered by the prohibition, where one or several of the undertakings engaged in the cartel are domiciled in Indonesia or directly or indirectly engaged in business activities in Indonesia.
+Indirect business activities include the activities of an undertaking's subsidiary in Indonesia which, based on the Single Economic Entity doctrine (introduced in the Temasek case), should be deemed to be part of the same entity as the parent company.